How to Add a New Driver to Your Insurance Policy

 New teen driver in car

-There are many reasons you may need to add another driver to your auto insurance policy.
-Marriage, teen drivers coming of age, and in-laws moving in are just a few.
-Chances are, whatever the reason, someday you’ll need to add a driver to your policy.
+There are many reasons you may need to add another driver to your auto insurance.
+Marriage, teens coming of age, and in-laws moving in are just a few.
+Chances are, whatever the reason, someday you’ll share your policy with someone else.

-This article will prepare you for adding another person, such as a teen driver, to your policy.
+This article will help you through the process of putting another person, such as a teenager, on your policy.
 We’ll talk about when you should add someone and when you may not need to do it.
-We’ll also break down how to add another driver to your car insurance and how it may affect your premium.
+We’ll also explain how adding another driver to your car insurance affects your premium.

 When to Add Another Driver

 One of the most common scenarios for adding a driver is if you have a teen of driving age.
 If they’re going to be driving your car frequently, you’ll want them on your policy.
-But there are lots of other reasons to add another driver to your policy.
+But there are lots of other reasons to add another person to your insurance coverage.

 You should start thinking about adding someone to your auto insurance if they drive your car a lot or live with you.
 Below are the most common examples of people you might add to your policy: